 DO Read the user instructions carefully before using the appliances for the first time.
 DO Allow the burners to heat before using for the first time, in order to expel any smells before the introduction of food.
 DO Clean the appliance regularly.
 DO Remove spills as soon as they occur.
 DO Always use oven gloves when removing food shelves and trays from the oven.
 DO Turn pan handles away from the front so that they cannot be caught accidentally.

-Check that controls are in the off position when finished.
+DO Check that controls are in the off position when finished.

-DO NOT Allow children near the cooker when in use.
-DO NOT Allow fats or oils to build up in the oven trays or base.
-DO NOT Use abrasive cleaners or powders that will scratch the surface of the appliance.
-DO NOT Under any circumstances use the oven as a space heater.
-DO NOT Put heavy objects onto open grill and oven doors.
+Allow children near the cooker when in use.
+Allow fats or oils to build up in the oven trays or base.
+Use abrasive cleaners or powders that will scratch the surface of the appliance.
+Under any circumstances use the oven as a space heater.